serverlessworkflow/specification/specification.md

 The [eventRef](#EventRef-Definition) defines the referenced `produced` event via its `triggerEventRef` property and a `consumed` event via its `resultEventRef` property.

-The `timeout` property defines the amount of time to wait for function execution to complete or the consumed event referenced by the
+The `timeout` property defines the amount of time to wait for function execution to complete, or the consumed event referenced by the
 `resultEventRef` to become available.
 It is described in ISO 8601 format, so for example "PT2M" would mean the maximum time for the function to complete its execution is two minutes.

-If the set timeout period is exceeded, the state should handle this via its ["retry" and "onError" definitions](#workflow-retrying).
-In the case they are not defined, the state should proceed with transitioning to the next state, or ending the workflow execution in case it is an end state.
+Possible invocation timeouts should be handled via the states [onErrors](#Workflow-Error-Handling) definition.

 #### FunctionRef Definition